Klodian Semina: Ermis Aradippou

 On 13 May 2010, Semina signed a three-year contract with Cypriot side Ermis Aradippou, leaving Gramozi Ersekë after only one season.
 The told to the media that was very happy for this transfer, by saying: "I'm happy that I was able to reach an argument with the Cypriot directors and can say that their terms are very good."

 Locarno

-On 9 July 2011, he left Vllaznia Shkodër and signed with Swiss club Locarno in Challenge League.
+On 9 July 2011, Semina left Vllaznia Shkodër and signed with Swiss club Locarno in Challenge League.
 His debuted with the club on 25 July in team's opening match, playing full-90 minutes at Stadion Niedermatten.
 His debut was not one to celebrate as Locarno lost the match 5–2 to start the campaign in the worst way possible.

 Besëlidhja Lezhë

 In January 2015, during the winter transfer window, after being a free agent for almost one year, Semina signed a six-month contract with Albanian First Division side Besëlidhja Lezhë for an undisclosed fee.
 He made his debut with the club on 7 February 2015, playing full-90 minutes in a goalless draw against the league contenders of Tërbuni Pukë.
 That was his first match in a football field after 364 days since leaving Vllaznia Shkodër.